 How to apply

-If you are interested in serving on the Board or the Council, you may self-nominate or nominate a colleague (with their permission) by completing the ORCID Researcher Nominations Form.
+If you are interested in serving on the Board or the Council, you may self-nominate or nominate a colleague (with their permission) by completing the ORCID Researcher Nominations Form (please note that nominations are now closed for 2021).
 When completing the form, you will have the opportunity to indicate whether you are applying for the Board, the Council, or both.

 We will consider all recommendations received by August 9, 2021.